-Benign mixed salivary tumour of the parotid gland
+Benign mixed salivary tumor of the parotid gland

 Headache, anosmia, nasal obstruction and post nasal discharge